 If the firm were a fictional character it would be...

-From its origins in New York, White & Case has grown to a network of 43 offices across the world, with the London office among the largest law firms in the City.
-The firm has a longstanding presence in the finance and energy sectors and advises a broad and impressive list of clients which includes banks, financial institutions, global companies and sovereigns.
+Global firm White & Case’s London office is one of the largest in the City.
+The firm has a longstanding presence in the finance and energy sectors and advises a broad and impressive list of clients, including banks, financial institutions, global companies and sovereigns.

 The star performers

 Acquisition finance; Asset finance and leasing; Banking litigation: investment and retail; Bank lending: investment grade debt and syndicated loans; Commercial litigation; Construction; Corporate restructuring and insolvency; Debt capital markets; Derivatives and structured products; Emerging markets; Equity capital markets; High yield; Infrastructure (including PFI and PPP); International arbitration; Islamic finance; Mining and minerals; Oil and gas; Power (including electricity, nuclear and renewables); Private equity: transactions; Trade finance

 Represented the directors of The Co-operative Bank on the bank’s formal sales process under the Takeover Code and subsequent rescue restructuring and £700m capital raising; acted for Pallinghurst in its £211m hostile takeover offer for Gemfields; acted for the Ministry of Finance of the Republic of Ghana as sponsor on a GHS10bn bond issuance programme backed by receipts from energy taxes; assisted The Scotts Miracle-Gro Company with negotiating the commercial agreements related to the sale of its international consumer business to Exponent Private Equity; represented Vale S.A. and Mitsui & Co., Ltd. on the development and $2.73bn financing of the landmark Nacala Corridor Railway and Port Project, an infrastructure project supporting growth along a regional corridor between Mozambique and Malawi